Tag Archive for: Florida Georgia Line

 mountain-landscape-640617_castle_peI have news for you, EVERY success comes with mountains of struggle, endless hurdles, obstacles overcome, bullets dodged, etc. There is ALWAYS a back story rife with failure, heartbreak, doubt, fear, second thoughts, and the fact that they didn’t give up through any of it.

-Bottom line, I can guarantee you’ll fail if you don’t try again.
+Bottom Line: I can guarantee you’ll fail if you don’t try again.
 Nobody can guarantee failure if you don’t give up.
-So, it’s a scientific fact that you can win if you don’t give up and you will definitely lose if you quit.
+So, it’s a scientific fact that you can win if you don’t give up, but you will definitely lose if you quit.

 The only thing that is impossible is what you don’t try to achieve.Give up Don't You Are So Close